Exploring the Impact of Public Transportation on Health Outcomes: A Study of Community Impact

-The purpose of this research is to investigate the impact of equitable access to public transportation on health outcomes among disadvantaged and rural populations.
-While there is a rich literature review that provides valuable insight into the relationship between public transit and health outcomes, there is a gap specifically addressing how equitable access to public transportation can reduce health disparities.
+The purpose of this research is to investigate the impact of public transportation on health outcomes among rural and other disadvantaged families and communities.
+While there is a rich literature review that provides valuable insight into the relationship between public transit and health outcomes, there is a gap specifically addressing how access to public transportation and other mobility options can reduce health disparities.
 In addition, most studies focus on urban settings, leaving the impacts on rural communities underexplored.
-Lastly, there is a need for more comprehensive data that considers the complex nature of transportation equity, including affordability, frequency of service, on-time performance, and the physical accessibility of transit infrastructure.
-By understanding the relationship between transportation equity and health this research aims to inform decision-makers to create policies and interventions that can improve public transit systems to better serve disadvantaged populations and rural areas.
-This research will explore the hypothesis that improved access to public transportation correlates with better health outcomes and reduced health disparities.
+Lastly, there is a need for more comprehensive data that considers the complex nature of the interplay between transportation affordability, frequency of service, on-time performance, and the physical accessibility of transit infrastructure.
+By understanding the relationship between transportation access and health this research aims to inform decision-makers to create policies and interventions that can improve public transit systems to better serve disadvantaged populations and rural areas.
+This research will explore the hypothesis that improved access to public transportation correlates with better health outcomes.

 USDOT Priority:

-Access to health care, health-related services, including nutritional and social networking, is vital, yet when this access is limited or non-existent, these inequities can lead to significant detrimental health outcomes, which may include postponing well visits at the risk of advancing debilitating illnesses and diseases, or the inability to meet nutritional needs, as examples.
+Access to health care, and health-related services, including nutritional and social networking, is vital for families and communities.
+Limited to no public transit or other mobility options within a community can lead to significant detrimental health outcomes, which may include postponing well visits at the risk of advancing debilitating illnesses and diseases, or the inability to meet nutritional needs, as examples.
+Preventing chronic and catastrophic illnesses though access to preventive services is both fiscally and socially responsible.

 Principal Investigator: